SPECIALIZES IN B-TO-B

 Unlike general web reviews, verified reviews are posted by businesses that have chosen the processor's quote through CardFellow's marketplace, and CardFellow has confirmed with the processor that the business is using its service.
 Businesses can update verified reviews at any time to ensure the review accurately reflects the processor's performance over time.

 Unlike verified reviews which are validated by CardFellow, web reviews can be submitted by anyone viewing this profile.
 While we validate these reviews as best we can, CardFellow does not verify that a reviewer is using or has used a processor's service.

 Do you Know this processor?
 Write a review about it

 Posted by David Emery on Oct 27, 2017

 Shady sales team did not explain the contract included a three year commitment.
 Also they promised lower rates but that is not the case.
 They are more expensive than others once you see all the fees!
 It's ridiculous.
 I read another review say they were a bait and switch and that is exactly right!
 Don't believe a word they say.

 Posted by Reggie Hoppins on Apr 06, 2017

-IPP Intrepid will promise a lot to get you to sign but deliver on very little.
-They stated the monthly fees would be lower than what I was paying and they where not, and the transactions had little fees attached.
-We signed up with them in December of 2016 and where told they would pay the cancellation fee of our old processor for switching, however we where never switched and after seeing they where higher we decided to stay with our old processor.
-Well now they are hitting us for a $495.00 early cancellation fee after 3 months, that they never paid in the first place.
+IPP (Intrepid) will promise a lot to get you to sign but deliver on very little.
+They stated the monthly fees would be lower than what I was paying and they were not, and the transactions had little fees attached.
+We signed up with them in December of 2016 and where told they would pay the cancellation fee of our old processor for switching, however we were never switched and after seeing they where higher we decided to stay with our old processor.
+Well, now they are hitting us for a $495.00 early cancellation fee after 3 months.
 They are a bait and switch company and I would never recommend using their service.